 Discover more on our historic collections blog.

 Arguably the oldest of all the Oxford colleges, Balliol has one of the longest continuous histories of any educational institution in the English-speaking world.
 The College Archives contain well over 10,000 items, covering all aspects of the College’s history from its earliest years to the present: College governance, finance, and community are represented in items that range from early statutes and medieval property deeds to minutes and photographs of College societies.
-Read more about the history of the archives.
+Read more about the history of the archives or browse the archives.

 Balliol holds many collections of modern personal papers, with notable strengths in 19th- and 20th-century politics, diplomacy and education, including Balliol alumni T.H.
 Green, and Harold Nicolson, Benjamin Jowett (Master of Balliol (1870-1893), and the papers of the Mallet and Morier families; and an extensive holding of literary manuscripts including material by Balliol alumni Matthew Arnold, Arthur Hugh Clough, and Graham Greene, and Robert Browning, Balliol’s first Honorary Fellow.
+Here is a listing of most the papers held by Balliol.

 Balliol’s Library includes 400 early manuscripts, its highlights including a part of the Domesday Book (1160-1170), Richard Hill’s memorandum book (the unique source of many English carols) and the library of William Gray, Bishop of Ely, which has been called ‘by far the finest, as well as the largest, private collection to survive in England from the Middle Ages’.
 It also holds non-western manuscript material in a wide variety of languages, scripts, dates and physical formats.